walt-er/hooks-workshop-notes/README.md

 ### useEffect
 * an "Effect" is anything outside of rendering
+* two params: callback and dependency array (callback is called when dependencies change)
 * also uses call order to determine if new values for variables in dependency array are different
   * dependency array performs shallow comparison against provided values
-    * no dependency array means always run on change
+  * no dependency array means always run on render
-    * empty dependency array means only run once
+  * empty dependency array means only run on mount (and run cleanup on unmount)
-* useEffect cleanup function
+* the function passed to useEffect returns a "cleanup function"
   * not just run on unmount, it's run whenever we go to run useEffect again
     * also stored in an array according to call order
     * you can conditionally return cleanup functions
     * you can use closures in useEffect, allowing for local variables

             ```jsx
                 useEffect(() => {